-High Causing death, serious injury or permanent disability to an individual.
+Severity Definition Points rating Very high Causing multiple deaths and widespread destruction eg. fire, course/building collapse.
+5 High Causing death, serious injury or permanent disability to an individual.
 4 Moderate Temporary disability causing injury (to member of the public, contractor or employees) or disease capable of keeping an employee off work for seven days or more and reportable under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995).
 3 Slight Minor injury (to member of the public, contractor or employee), which would allow the individual to continue work after first aid treatment on site or at a local surgery.
 The duration of the stoppage or treatment is such that the normal flow of work is not seriously interrupted.
 2 Nil Very minor injury, bruise, graze, no risk of disease.
 1

-Personal protective equipment (PPE) assessment Type of PPE: 8 B Head Foot Eye Hand Hearing Hi-Visibility Vest RPE Fall Arrest Helmet
+Personal protective equipment (PPE) assessment Type of PPE: 00 Head Foot Eye Hand Hearing Hi-Visibility Vest RPE Fall Arrest Helmet

 SER HAZARD L S RR WHO MIGHT BE HARMED CONTROL MEASURES FURTHER CONTROL MEASURES: reviewed annually to formulate Risk Reduction Plan L S RR 1 Injury through Manual Handling of Segway 3 3 9 Staff Follow the manual handling training provided.
 Segway will only be lifted by a minimum of two people.
 Avoid or minimise lifting or moving Segways by adapting site operations, such as ramps into containers.
 Inactive Segway must be wheeled one at a time.
 1 3 3 2 Segway fails to function as expected.
 Segway will not function correctly if: The rider is too light or too heavy.
 The wheels lose traction with the ground.
 Too much power is requested from the Segway.
 The rider does not follow the training given.
-2 3 6 Customers Following the manufacturer's Operating Manual, only people between 7 and 18.4 stone may ride the Segway.
+2 3 6 Staff, Customers, Members of the public Following the manufacturer's Operating Manual, only people between 7 and 18.4 stone may ride the Segway.
 Scales are available at the site.
-Instructors are trained on how to ride the Segway in accordance with the Manufacturer's instructions, which have been included in the Forest Segway Operational Policies, Training Package, the Safety Rules and Advice and the Safety Brief.
+All users are trained on how to ride the Segway in accordance with the Manufacturer's instructions, which have been included in the Forest Segway Operational Policies, Training Package, the Safety Rules and Advice and the Safety Brief.
 A Disclaimer, Safety Rules and a Safety Brief are provided to participating customers following the above.
 1 3 3